 慈恩 Jion Temple Sound Kata

-There’s something satisfying about peeling back the layers of a kata—tracing its roots, understanding why it evolved the way it did, and ultimately, figuring out what it’s trying to teach us.
+There’s something satisfying about peeling back the layers of a martial arts kata, deconstructing its tactics, tracing its roots, understanding why it evolved the way it did, and ultimately, figuring out what it’s trying to teach us.
 But it’s even better when you see how it all fits into the bigger picture.

-By the time Karate entered the Okinawan school system in 1901, Ankō had already been working on something new.
+Enter Ankō Itosu, a former Ryūkyūan bureaucrat, who led a charge in response.
+He understood he needed to innovate the way their combative system was trained and taught.
+They needed something new.
 Something scalable.
-Something that could be taught en masse without losing the essence of our training.
-It was during this time that the Pinan series was born, a structured set of forms designed to introduce students to the fundamentals in a way that could be replicated and standardized.
+Something that could be taught en masse without losing the essence of their system.
+Thus the Pinan series of training kata was born .
+This was a structured set of forms designed to introduce beginning students to fundamentals, taught in a way that could be replicated and standardized.

-Jion was developed around this same time.
-Not a battlefield kata like some of the older ones, but one that embodied a shift in thinking—a kata designed not just for combat but for teaching control, poise, and an understanding of when not to fight.
+Jion was developed at this time.
+Not a battlefield kata like some of the older ones, but one that embodied a shift in thinking; a kata designed not just for combat but for teaching control, poise, and an understanding of when not to fight.

 The Shift from Tōde to Karate

 This change didn’t sit well with everyone.
 Those who had trained in the old way, the way of Tōde, saw the modifications and scoffed.
-They thought the new curriculum was a dilution, a softening of what had once been fierce and raw.
+The overwhelming success Ankō had with the Okinawan educational system rankled them.
+They complained the new curriculum was a dilution, a softening of what had once been lethal and raw.

-Jion, the Spirit of Karate, and JDK USA in Schenectady NY
+Jion, and JDK USA in Schenectady NY 2024

-This seminar highlight both Bassai Dai and Jion, but wasn’t just about techniques—it was about training for the inevitable.
-It was about refining not just how we move, but why we move the way we do.
-For more information see joongdokwan.com.
+This seminar highlighted both Bassai Dai and Jion, but wasn’t just about techniques—it was a not towards the architects of the form, and their training for the inevitable.
+It was clarifying how we are trained to move, and why we move the way we do.

 Here are some key takeaways from the weekend: